Cut Flower Gardens

 Gerberas

-Gerbera daisies (Gerbera jamesonii) have big, long-lasting flowers that come in numerous forms and bright shades of yellow, white, pink, lavender, red, and orange.
+Gerbera daisies (Gerbera jamesonii) have big, long-lasting flowers that come in several forms and bright shades of yellow, white, pink, lavender, red, and orange.
 Depending on where you are located in Florida, this plant will behave as an annual (North Florida) or a perennial (Central and South Florida).

 Bird of Paradise

-Bird of paradise (Strelitzia reginae) is a striking tropical plant known for its eye-catching orange and blue flowers.
+Bird of paradise (Strelitzia reginae) is a striking tropical plant known for its eye-catching orange and blue bracts.
 The uniquely shaped flowers are said to look like a bird in flight.
-They're long-lasting cut flowers, but some gardeners may be reluctant to cut these flowers since not many are produced at once.
+They’re long-lasting cut flowers, but some gardeners may be reluctant to cut these flowers since not many are produced at once.

 Caladiums

 Caladiums?
-Okay, while not a flower, these plants have stunning leaves that work quite well in a vase.
+While not a flower, these plants have stunning leaves that work quite well in a vase.
 With unique patterns and vibrant colors, the foliage looks lovely alone or paired with flowers.
 The color combinations for this plant include white, pink, rose, red, burgundy, chartreuse, or green.
-There are over 48 different cultivars, but the two main types are fancy-leafed, which have large heart-shaped leaves, and lance-leafed, which have narrow, elongated leaves.

 Of course, this is just the short list.
-Other long-lived cutting sources include annuals like snapdragons and coleus, and perennials such as agapanthus, pentas, and gingers.
-And don't forget the many tropical plants with uniquely textured or colored leaves.
+Other long-lived cutting options include annuals like snapdragons and coleus, and perennials such as agapanthus, pentas, and gingers.
+And don’t forget the many tropical plants with uniquely textured or colored leaves.

 For more information on growing any of these plants or growing other flowers for cutting, contact your county Extension office.